AGOberprieler/GinJinn2/docs/4-example_applications.rst

 Prediction and counting
 ^^^^^^^^^^^^^^^^^^^^^^^

-New, we can use the trained model to predict bounding-boxes and genus on new data.
+Now, we can use the trained model to predict bounding-boxes and genus on new data.
 As stand-in for new data, we will use the previously generated test dataset.
 The :code:`ginjinn predict` command is used for this purpose.
-We will also turn on the visualization option (:code:`-s visualization`) , the get a visual representation of the prediction.
+We will also turn on the visualization option (:code:`-v`) , the get a visual representation of the prediction.

 .. code-block:: BASH

-    ginjinn predict seeds_project -i seeds_split/test/images -o seeds_test_prediction -s visualization
+    ginjinn predict seeds_project -i seeds_split/test/images -o seeds_test_prediction -v

 This will generate a COCO dataset at :code:`seeds_test_prediction`.
 This dataset can be used as an input for all other GinJinn2 commands expecting COCO input.